Your First Home Loan

 • Have a deposit that is 5% or more of the purchase price, including the addition of the grant

-• The property must also be below the purchase price cap criteria set by region - $625,000 for existing homes in Auckland or $700,000 for new builds
+• The property must also be below the purchase price cap criteria set by region - for example $875,000 for existing homes or new builds in Auckland

 3. Loan Approval

 With your agreement, we then approach the lender of choice to apply for a Bank Loan Offer.
 Once the banks offer is received, we notify you and if you agree, we approve in principle on your behalf and negotiate discounted rates and cash contributions.

 Once you accept these, we then develop a suggested loan structure to discuss and agree with you.

 Thinking of building your home?

 A land and construction loan provides funding for new build or extensive renovations in a way that means you have the lowest possible repayments during the construction phase.
 Generally this entails an interest-only facility with a lower variable interest rate during the construction period, then it reverts to a standard home loan.

 If you’re renting while your home’s being built, we can organise that the interest payment on your loan is capitalized.
 This means you won’t have to pay both rent and interest at the same time.
 The interest gets added to your Mortgage loan and once the build is completed, you then begin repaying the loan and accrued interest.